iterating/cv-tech/data/experiences.md

 # experiences
 I have no problem taking the time to learn something well and apply it to any given task

+After developing a variety of tools for clients, I completed intensive training in professional software development to enhance my development experience with enterprise-level best practices and Agile methodologies,strengthening my ability to contribute to large-scale projects and cross-functional teams.
+I spend my time learning software architecture, design principles, and best practices to ensure high-quality code delivery.

+# Snow Removal
+        Built microservice features in Typescript and React to facilitate successful interactions between customers, workers, and management that handle the complex logistics of snow removal delivery, growing the company from 4 employees to the largest snow removal company in Boston within 5 years though automated dispatch and real-time tracking capabilities.
+        - Architected and implemented distributed microservices using TypeScript and Node.js, with domain-driven design principles and event-driven communication, integrated with a React frontend for optimal scalability and maintainability
+        - Developed tool matching snow removal order locations with worker addresses utilizing Typescript and Google Cloud API, allowing efficient dispatch during snow events
+        - Implemented robust security infrastructure with JWT-based authentication, role-based access control, and API gateway patterns to ensure secure data access across microservices
+        - Utilized a high-performance data architecture using MongoDB with geospatial indexing and RESTful API patterns, enabling real-time operational analytics and dispatch optimization
+        - Currently continuing role on part-time basis.
+## Dendron
+        Translated complex clinical workflows into intuitive, seamless user interfaces for an electronic medical record product using Bootstrap, JavaScript, Node.js, and MySQL in Linux environments
+        - Designed and prototyped Bootstrap user interfaces with Javascript, HTML, and CSS to meet the needs of healthcare providers and improve patient care outcomes, collaborating closely with engineering team
+        - Acted as a liaison between software developers and clinical users, conducting usability testing and gathering feedback from clinical end-users to identify pain points and areas for improvement, leading to iterative design enhancements.
+        - Configured, administered, and maintained Ubuntu and Debian laptops in clinical settings with Ansible, ensuring secure access to essential healthcare applications and supporting CI/CD.
+        - Upgraded and monitored clinical IT infrastructure, achieving near 100% uptime and minimizing disruptions to critical healthcare operations.
+## Vecna Healthcare, Burlington Ma
+        Translated complex clinical workflows into intuitive, seamless user interfaces for an electronic medical record product using Bootstrap, JavaScript, Node.js, and MySQL in Linux environments
+        - Designed and prototyped Bootstrap user interfaces with Javascript, HTML, and CSS to meet the needs of healthcare providers and improve patient care outcomes, collaborating closely with engineering team
+        - Acted as a liaison between software developers and clinical users, conducting usability testing and gathering feedback from clinical end-users to identify pain points and areas for improvement, leading to iterative design enhancements.
+        - Configured, administered, and maintained Ubuntu and Debian laptops in clinical settings with Ansible, ensuring secure access to essential healthcare applications and supporting CI/CD.
+        - Upgraded and monitored clinical IT infrastructure, achieving near 100% uptime and minimizing disruptions to critical healthcare operations.

+## Reserarch
+  Demonstrated an innovative approach to transplant immunology where a chemokine that plays a role in protecting cancer cells from immune attack is instead applied to prolong survival of transplant graft by locally attracting regulatory T cells and repelling cytotoxic T cells.

+  - Transplanted encapsulated islet cells with either Treg attractant CXCL12 or control alginate into diabetic mouse model.
+Then monitored the blood glucose of experimental and control groups and applied statistical testing to evaluate how CXCL12-incorporated encapsulants supported islet graft survival.
+  - Conducted research on a mycobacterial Hsp70-containing fusion protein targeting mesothelin, showing its ability to boost antitumor immunity and extend survival in mouse models of ovarian cancer and mesothelioma by attracting cytotoxic T cells to solid tumors.        - Transplanted encapsulated islet cells with either Treg attractant CXCL12 or control alginate into diabetic mouse model.
+Then monitored the blood glucose of experimental and control groups and applied statistical testing to evaluate how CXCL12-incorporated encapsulants supported islet graft survival.
+  - Conducted research on a mycobacterial Hsp70-containing fusion protein targeting mesothelin, showing its ability to boost antitumor immunity and extend survival in mouse models of ovarian cancer and mesothelioma by attracting cytotoxic T cells to solid tumors.

 ##### Employment Gap
 It is perfectly acceptable to be (self employed) for five years.
 List your clients.